1. Latency Is Becoming the New Intelligence

 factories · agents · finance · vehicles

 At the same time, Test-Time Scaling is making system speed directly affect model capability itself.
-Under a fixed latency budget, faster inference enables more rollouts, deeper reasoning paths, and more self-verification.
+Under fixed latency budgets, faster inference enables more rollouts, deeper reasoning paths, and stronger self-verification.

-Today, TileRT is powering a model vendor’s launch for the first time — the GLM-5.1 native ultra-fast inference service on the MaaS platform.
-From an experimental prototype to bearing real production traffic, TileRT has taken another major step, and at the same time another rethink of the execution model of large-scale LLM inference itself.
+Today, the ultra-fast GLM-5.1 inference service has officially been deployed on the MaaS platform powered by TileRT.
+From an experimental prototype to a production system serving real traffic, TileRT represents an attempt to rethink the execution model of large-scale LLM inference itself.

-2. The Gap Between Hardware Limits and Real-World Inference
+2. The Gap Between Hardware Limits and Real Inference

 Today, an 8×H200 NVL server provides nearly 38 TB/s of aggregate memory bandwidth.

-For GLM-5.1, the activated parameter footprint per decode token is only around 42 GB.
+For GLM-5.1, the activated parameter footprint during decode is only around 42 GB per token.
 From a purely theoretical bandwidth perspective, decode throughput could approach 1000 token/s even without MTP enabled.

 Yet real systems often deliver only a few dozen token/s.

-This is not a 10% optimization gap.
-It is an order-of-magnitude gap.
+That is not a small optimization gap.
+It is an order-of-magnitude execution gap.

-Initially, we assumed the problem was simply insufficient kernel performance.
-But profiler traces gradually exposed something more counterintuitive: GPU utilization was high, theoretical FLOPS were not particularly low, and yet token latency remained poor.
+At first, we assumed the issue was kernel performance.
+But profiler traces gradually revealed something more counterintuitive: GPU utilization was not particularly low, theoretical FLOPS looked reasonable, and yet token latency remained stubbornly high.

-GPUs are not short on compute.
-Compute is trapped between execution boundaries.
+The GPU was not short on compute.
+Compute was trapped between execution boundaries.

 Runtime Begins Entering the Critical Path

-Most inference frameworks still follow a classic execution model:
+Most inference systems still follow a classic execution abstraction:

 graph → operator → kernel

-Models are decomposed into independent operators, each launched separately, synchronized separately, and responsible for its own memory movement.
+Models are decomposed into independent operators, each launched separately, synchronized separately, and responsible for their own memory movement.

-This abstraction worked extremely well during the training era because kernels were large enough for compute to amortize launch latency, synchronization, and scheduling overhead.
+This abstraction worked remarkably well during the training era because kernels were large enough for computation to amortize launch latency, synchronization, and scheduling overhead.

 Decode changes the timescale.

-As batch sizes approach 1, attention kernels shrink into the tens-of-microseconds regime.
-Launch gaps, cross-kernel barriers, memory spills, and TP synchronization all begin re-entering the latency-critical path.
+Under latency-first workloads, kernel lifetimes collapse into the tens-of-microseconds regime.
+Launch latency, cross-kernel barriers, memory spills, and communication synchronization all begin resurfacing.

-Profiler traces increasingly revealed a strange phenomenon: kernels were finishing before they had even fully “warmed up.”
+Profiler traces increasingly exposed a strange phenomenon: the kernel would finish before the pipeline had even fully “warmed up.”

 launch → load → compute → store → synchronize

-Every kernel boundary interrupts dataflow, destroys locality, and forces re-synchronization.
-In many cases, the real bottleneck is no longer how fast a GEMM executes, but how quickly the next stage can begin.
+In many cases, the bottleneck is no longer how fast a GEMM executes, but how quickly the next stage can begin.

 The problem no longer exists only inside kernels.
-It increasingly exists between kernels.
+Increasingly, it exists between kernels.

 That realization became the starting point for TileRT.

-One of TileRT’s core observations is that once runtime orchestration enters the latency-critical path, simply “optimizing the runtime harder” is no longer sufficient.
+One of TileRT’s core observations is simple: once runtime orchestration itself enters the critical path, the answer may no longer be “optimize the runtime harder,” but to rethink the execution model altogether.

-Traditional inference frameworks execute a sequence of short-lived kernels.
-Execution is repeatedly interrupted by launches, synchronization points, operator boundaries, and memory round-trips.
+Traditional inference systems execute a sequence of short-lived kernels.
+Execution is repeatedly fragmented by launches, synchronization points, operator boundaries, and memory round-trips.

-TileRT explores a different approach: instead of continuously launching kernels, the GPU continuously executes a persistent pipeline.
+TileRT explores a different direction: instead of continuously launching kernels, the GPU continuously executes a persistent pipeline.

-TileRT statically expands the model into a persistent Engine Kernel at compile time (AOT).
+TileRT statically expands the model into a persistent Engine Kernel ahead of time.

 Throughout the decode lifecycle: